arunanageswar/SQAT06/README.md

 7. Selenium Standalone to install --command is --npm install selenium-standalone@5.9.0 -g

-H4---Automation Scripts for Invalid signup & Valid Signup steps----
+Automation Scripts for Invalid signup & Valid Signup steps
 1. Features file is created and habe subfolders which are Steps.js, hooks.js , world.js and Scenaro.feature
 2. At Scenario.feature ---Scenario's are written in a simple gherkin language i.e Given, When & Then
 3. At Steps.js ---scripts are written which are based with the scenarios to cover the test scripts for automation testing